-Former Labour MP and distinguished supporter of Humanism
+Former Labour MP and Patron of Humanists UK

 Born in 1944, Colin Pickthall has a degree in English Literature and History and gained an MA with a thesis on “The Influence of Socialism on 20th Century British Poetry”.
 He then became a lecturer before entering Parliament in 1992, and leaving in 2005.
 His particular interests included campaigns on animal welfare and environmental issues; he opposes hunting and hare-coursing.
 In July 2001 he was one of the signatories to a letter published in The Independent which urged the Government to reconsider its support for the expansion of maintained religious schools.

 http://politics.guardian.co.uk/iraq/story/0,,1168071,00.html for his views on the Iraq War vote.